-When you want to inspire people to move to action, as well as describing what you want them to create, it is also important to explain why that matters.
+When you want to inspire people support you, then as well as describing what you want to create, it is also important to explain why it matters.
 This is the sixth ingredient for creating an inspiring vision.

-In 1962, for example, John F Kennedy announced that America would go to the moon.
-He not only described what they were going to do, he also explained why:
+For example, when John F Kennedy announced America would go to the moon he not only described what they were going to do, he also explained why it mattered:

 “We choose to go to the Moon in this decade and do the other things not because they are easy, but because they are hard, because that goal will serve to organize and measure the best of our energies and skills.”

-In 1771, it was a practical disagreement over tax that triggered the Boston Tea Party.
-But it was the underlying principle of whether Great Britain had the right to tax its colonies that drove and sustained America’s War of Independence.
-And it was principles, not tax rates, that were later enshrined in the Declaration of Independence:
+In 1771 a disagreement over tax triggered the Boston Tea Party.
+But what sustained America’s War of Independence was the underlying principle of whether Great Britain had the right to tax its colonies.
+And it was principles, not tax rates, that were enshrined in the eventual Declaration of Independence:

 “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights… That whenever any Form of Government becomes destructive of these ends, it is the Right of the People to alter or to abolish it.”

-If you can articulate all this in ways that not only make sense to your audience but matter to them then they will help you build your vision — because in doing so they will be building themselves.
+Then they will help you build your vision, because in doing so they will be building themselves.